 Practical items top grandparents’ lists of most-wanted gifts.
 Grandparents who need a little extra help seeing what they read can use any variety of reading aids, from magnifying bookmarks to lighted magnifying page readers to large-print books.

 We all misplace things, especially our keys and phones.
-Help Grandma and Grandpa keep track of their stuff with a Tile Mate.
-They simply attach a tracker to whatever they want to keep tabs on, like their keys or the TV remote.
-When they misplace their tagged item, they press a button on their smartphone app, and the Tile Mate rings to let them know where the item is hiding.
-If they can’t find their phone, no worries – it works in reverse too.
-They can just press the button on the Tile Mate, and it will make their phone ring.
+Help Grandma or Grandpa keep track of their stuff with a Tile Slim.
+They simply slide it into their wallet or attach it (adhesive sold separately) to whatever they want to keep tabs on, like their keys or the TV remote.
+When they misplace their tagged item, they press a button on their smartphone app, and the Tile Slim rings to let them know where their lost belonging is hiding.
+If they can’t find their phone, no worries — it works in reverse too.
+They can just press the button on the Tile Slim, and it will make their phone ring.

-As a leg amputee, my father – a grandfather of 10 – has difficulty doing certain household chores.
-There are many elderly grandparents in similar positions, whether or not they’ve had amputations.
+As a leg amputee, my father — a grandfather of 10 — has difficulty doing certain household chores.
+There are many older grandparents in similar positions, whether or not they’ve had amputations.
+And grandparents of any age appreciate help with chores.

 To help out, make books of coupons good for doing chores like yardwork, housecleaning, putting up or taking down decorations, picking up prescriptions or groceries, dog walking, and car washing.
 If this gift is coming from younger grandchildren, tailor the tasks to their age, abilities, and availability.